Achievable logoAchievable logo

 Effective registration

-During the cooling off period, the SEC checks the issuer’s registration form for completeness.
-They don’t check the accuracy of the form, nor do they approve (or disapprove) of the issue.
-The SEC’s only concern is whether the form was filled out completely.
-If the issuer lied or misled in any way, the SEC will pursue penalties when it’s discovered.
+During the cooling off period, the SEC reviews the issuer’s registration statement to make sure it’s complete.
+The SEC does not verify the accuracy of the information, and it does not approve (or disapprove) of the offering.
+Its focus is whether the required disclosures were provided.
+If the issuer makes false or misleading statements, the SEC can pursue penalties once the problem is discovered.

-After a completed registration form is reviewed by the SEC, they will effectively register the security.
-At some point during the cooling off period, an effective date is announced.
+After the SEC reviews the registration statement and finds it complete, the security becomes effective.
+During the cooling off period, the SEC announces an effective date.
 The effective date is the first day the security may be legally sold to the public.

-FINRA rule 5130 requires underwriters to avoid IPO sales of common stock to industry insiders.
-This rule exists to ensure the public will gain access to the IPO.
-Otherwise, it’s possible the underwriting syndicate sells the issue to industry insiders and/or keeps the new issue for themselves, especially for stock in high demand.
+FINRA rule 5130 requires underwriters to avoid selling common stock IPOs to industry insiders.
+The goal is to keep IPO access available to the public.
+Without this rule, an underwriting syndicate could allocate a high-demand IPO to insiders and/or keep shares for itself.
 Industry insiders are defined as:

-This FINRA rule only applies to common stock IPOs and does not prevent restricted persons from purchasing IPOs of preferred stock, debt offerings, or any other security.
-Additionally, FINRA allows exceptions for certain accounts in which a restricted person does not exceed a 10% ownership level.
-This is common to apply to investment clubs.
+This FINRA rule applies only to common stock IPOs.
+It does not prevent restricted persons from purchasing IPOs of preferred stock, debt offerings, or any other security.
+FINRA also allows exceptions for certain accounts in which restricted persons do not exceed a 10% ownership level.
+This exception commonly applies to investment clubs.
 For example, assume a registered representative owns 10% (or less) of an investment club.
-The investment club could legally purchase a common stock IPO although a restricted person was part owner.
+The investment club could legally purchase a common stock IPO even though a restricted person is a part owner.

 Definitions